blocto/bloctoswap-contracts/README.md

-# FlowSwap Contracts
+# Blocto Swap Contracts
-Cadence and Solidity contracts used in FlowSwap
+Cadence and Solidity contracts used in Blocto Swap